UniversalDependencies/UD_Erzya-JR/README.md

 * 2025-10-30
   * Work with PronType definition of PRON and DET
+  * Work with multiple obj, whereas conj, appos and obl are desired.
 * 2025-04-30
   * Add ExtPos feature
   * Align :tmod and :lmod in advmod and obl to practice with :unmarked for alignment with issue 1028